ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Queries/spatial-queries-map-view.markdown

 * **1**. **Spatial Map**
   If there are any resulting documents that match the spatial query, a **Spatial Map** tab is added to the results view.
-  Click the **Spatial Map** tab to view the resulting documents in their geographical locations on the map.
+  Click the tab to view the resulting documents in their geographical locations on the map.
 * **2**. **Expand Results**
   Click to expand the spatial map.

 ---

 ![Figure 6.
 Zoom and Drag](images/spatial-map-view-query-6.png "Figure 6.
 Zoom and Drag")

-In the **Spatial Map** view:

 * **1**. **Zoom Control**
   Click **+**/**-** or **roll your mouse wheel** to zoom in and out.